Robert Evans (astronomer)

-Robert Owen Evans, OAM (20 February 1937 - 8 November 2022) was a minister of the Uniting Church in Hazelbrook, New South Wales and an amateur astronomer who holds the record for visual discoveries of supernovae (42).
+Robert Owen Evans, OAM (20 February 1937 – 8 November 2022) was an Australian minister of the Uniting Church in Hazelbrook, New South Wales, and an amateur astronomer who holds the record for visual discoveries of supernovae (42).
+He also co-discovered C/1996 J1 (Evans–Drinkwater), his only comet alongside Michael J. Drinkwater, on 10 May 1997.

 Ministry

 Evans was born on 20 February 1937 in Sydney, Australia.
 He graduated from the University of Sydney, majoring in philosophy and modern history.
 Coming from a religious family, Evans trained to become a Methodist minister and was ordained by the New South Wales Conference in 1967.
 He served as a circuit minister until his retirement in 1998.
-He is the author of a number of books on the history of evangelism.
+He wrote a number of books on the history of evangelism.